Stomach Cancer

 • Previous stomach surgery

-• Working in the rubber industry (being in contact with cancer-causing chemicals)
+• Working in the rubber industry (being in contact with chemicals that cause cancer)

 • Type A blood